Module 01: Bonjour!

 count vs. mass

 In contrast, a mass noun refers to an entity as an uncountable unit.
-In the following example, the bread that Tex is eating is conceived of as a mass, that is, an undefined quantity.
+In the following example, the bread that Sam is eating is conceived of as a mass, that is, an undefined quantity.

 singular vs. plural